FLAIROx/website/README.md

 # website
-Administered by Matt.
+Administered by Matt Jackson (lead) and Matthias Hericks.
 Branch main is automatically deployed to Netlify so please only push public stuff there.